heyday/silverstripe-menukit/README.md

 Hooray!
 A module for that mobile menu that's copied everywhere.
 This was originally written for SilverStripe 2.4, so is in dire need of a rethink and may be completely misguided anyway.

-The intent of this code originally was to build a full menu tree with only two database queries, instead of running n+1 queries by nesting `SiteTree::Children()` calls in templates.
+The original intent of this code was to build a full menu tree with just two database queries, instead of running n+1 queries by nesting `SiteTree::Children()` calls in templates.

     // Todo: love this code and make it use features available in SilverStripe 3

 ## Template for now...

-The template that's been thrown around with this code an needs to be refactored to be reusable or removed in favour of a JSON and/or AJAX solution:
+Here's the template that's been thrown around with this code.
+It really needs to be refactored to be reusable, or removed entirely in favour of a JSON solution.

 ```html
 <div class="mnv t-light" data-menu data-menu-default="1">